Rover 800 series: Users

 The 800 was a keystone of the British government's car fleet throughout its life, following a tradition of using British-made Rover and Jaguar models.
 Tony Blair owned an early 800 soon after its launch, just a few years after becoming an MP.
 The car was also used by many British police forces as police cars.
-The fictional radio DJ Alan Partridge drives an 825 saloon in the sitcom I'm Alan Partridge.
+The fictional radio DJ Alan Partridge drives a White Gold Vitesse Fastback in the sitcom I'm Alan Partridge.